 Go to North Chasm and south onto the bridge.
 Get the umbrella and open it.
 Go down off the bridge.
 Get everything you dropped, except the broken umbrella.
-Go to the Boutique (Armor Shop) by going southeast, southeast, southwest, south three times, through the Moors to Noises, southwest, west, and north.
+Go to the Boutique (Armor Shop) by going southeast, southeast, southwest, south three times, through the Moors, southwest, west, and north.
 Sell the hourglass, ornament, diamond, burin, caterpillar, goblet, and wand of Dispel.
 Remove your scale mail and sell it.
 Buy the plate mail, get it, and wear it.
 Get out the scroll of Protection, read it, and say the word on it.

 Leave the shop and go northwest, north, north, and west to the Magick Shoppe.
 Check the last potion that you got from the Ruins.
 Sell it, keep it (if it's Healing), or drink it, as appropriate.
 Return east, south, and south to the Intersection.